Castaic, California

-Castaic (/kəˈsteɪ.ɪk/) (Chumash: Kaštiq; Spanish: Castéc) is an unincorporated community in the northwestern part of Los Angeles County, California.
-As of the 2010 census it had a population of 19,015.
-For statistical purposes the Census Bureau has defined Castaic as a census-designated place (CDP).
+Castaic (/kəˈsteɪ.ɪk/) (Chumash: Kaštiq; Spanish: Castéc) is an unincorporated community and census-designated place (CDP) in northwestern Los Angeles County, California, United States.
+As of the 2020 census it had a population of 18,937.

 Tens of thousands of motorists pass through Castaic daily as they drive to or from Los Angeles on Interstate 5 (the Golden State Freeway).
 Castaic Lake is part of the California Water Project and is the site of a hydro-electric power plant.
 Castaic is 38 mi northwest of Los Angeles Union Station and northwest of the city of Santa Clarita.

 The Castaic Range War went on for decades in the late 19th and early 20th centuries resulting in dozens of deaths before hostilities ceased in 1916.

 Name

-The name is derived from the Chumash word Kaštiq, meaning "the eye".
+The name Castaic is derived from the Chumash word Kaštiq, meaning "the eye".
 The Spanish and Mexicans later spelt the name in Spanish as Castéc.
 Castec is first mentioned on old boundary maps of Rancho San Francisco, as a canyon at the trailhead leading to the old Chumash camp at Castac Lake (Tejon Ranch), which is intermittently wet and briny.
 Early publications in English spelled it Casteque before the current spelling became standardized.